Olivia Culpo Shows Off Major Curves In Semi-Sheer White Lace Gown

 “Olivia’s unbelievable figure was on full display in the fitted white gown with floral lace detailing, with the sweetheart neckline accentuating her flawless décolletage.
 The star made a dramatic entrance in the gown, which boasted a fishtail hem and a train of several feet.”

 To make sure that nothing would steal the focus away from her show-stopping dress, Olivia pulled back her raven tresses into a tight, sleek bun and opted to highlight her naturally pretty features with understated makeup.
-The Rhode Island beauty accessorized the opulent gown with a lavish set of jewelry, which included a sparkling choker-style necklace and matching earrings, as well as a couple of rings of her fingers.
+The Rhode Island beauty accessorized the opulent gown with a lavish set of jewelry, which included a sparkling choker-style necklace and matching earrings, as well as a couple of rings on her fingers.
 In keeping with the bridal-esque theme, she painted her nails white.

 While Olivia has yet to post any snapshots of the eye-popping dress to her Instagram page, she did, however, offer a glimpse of the sophisticated lace gown in her Instagram Stories.
 The Model Squad star shared several behind-the-scenes photos of herself getting ready for the star-studded film launch, then showed off her modeling chops by posing for a series of sizzling snaps at the event.
 Last but not least, she posted a final boudoir photo of herself in a white fluffy robe – one captured after she had slipped out of the phenomenal white lace gown.